Understanding the .bss Segment in C Programming

 What is the .bss Segment?

-segment is a part of a program's memory that is used to store global and static variables that are uninitialized or initialized to zero.
-The name .bss
+The .bss segment is a part of a program's memory that is used to store global and static variables that are uninitialized or initialized to zero.
+The name .bss is derived from the older assembler keyword "block started by symbol."

 Why Do We Need a Separate .bss Segment?

-segment only records the amount of memory needed for uninitialized variables.
-This distinction significantly reduces the size of the executable file because the .bss
+The primary reason for having a separate .bss segment is memory optimization.
+When a program is stored on disk, the .data segment contains the values of initialized variables, while the .bss segment only records the amount of memory needed for uninitialized variables.
+This distinction significantly reduces the size of the executable file because the .bss segment does not store any actual data—just the information about how much memory to allocate.

 Example Program 1: Demonstrating .data and .bss Segments